-Run Anti-freeze Through the Cold Water Lines and Fixtures
+Run Antifreeze Through the Water Lines and Fixtures

-- 1. Add RV anti-freeze to the fresh water holding tank.
+- 1. Add RV antifreeze to the fresh water holding tank.
 Most trailer layouts use 2-3 gallons.

-- 2. Turn on your fresh water pump switch.
+- 2. Turn on your fresh water pump switch inside the trailer.

 - 3. Go to each fixture and run the cold water side until you see only antifreeze (the anti-freeze is typically colored pink or red)

 - Kitchen sink

 - Bathroom sink

 - Bath shower head

 - Toilet

 - Outside shower head

+- With a tankless water heater, run anti-freeze through the hot water

 - 4. Turn off the fresh water pump

 - 5. Go to the city water connection fitting and gently remove the mesh screen.
-Push the small button-like protrusion to let water flow out the fitting until you see anti-freeze.
+Push the small button-like protrusion to let water flow out the fitting until you see antifreeze.

-NOTE: If there is pressure in the line, water and anti-freeze may spray out with force.
+NOTE: If there is pressure in the line, water and antifreeze may spray out with force.

-Add Anti-freeze to the Drains
+Add Antifreeze to the Drains

-Pump or directly pour anti-freeze down the sink and shower drains.
+Pump or directly pour antifreeze down the sink and shower drains.

 - 1. Turn on the shower drain pump. - 2.
-Look under the trailer to visually verify that the anti-freeze has passed the pump and is traveling down the clear line leading back to the gray water tank. - 3.
+Look under the trailer to visually verify that the antifreeze has passed the pump and is traveling down the clear line leading back to the grey water tank. - 3.
 Turn off the shower drain pump. - 4.
 Open the dump valves and drain any excess water and antifreeze.

-Re-install water heater anode.
 Close all covers and caps.